HOW MY HEAD GOT IN THE TIGER'S MOUTH

 I was offered a job driving 40lbs of marijuana back to the East coast for $7000 and so I took it.
 I thought to myself, ‘How many times have I driven across the United States and never had any trouble with the police?’
 It seemed like a harmless, sure and easy thing.
 This time, however, it was different.
 I was stopped in Wyoming for going 2 miles over the speed limit and after giving me a ticket the policeman asked if he could search my car.
 I said, ‘No’ and he called in dogs to search the car.

 I was busted.
 I took the ‘rap’ and refused to turn in anyone else in spite of offers of a lesser sentence.
 My life hit a brick wall.
-I thought that I was going to jail for ten years.
-My brief time in Wyoming county jail had already exposed me to the cuisine, company and culture that I could expect and I felt there would be a difficult decade ahead.
+I thought that I was going to jail for ten years, the minimum mandatory sentence.
+My brief time in Wyoming county jail had already exposed me to the cuisine, company and culture that I could expect there and I felt there would be a difficult decade ahead.

 I went to trial in Wyoming hoping to prove that the search had been illegal.
 The police have no right to search someone without due cause in the United States and if they do so anyway, then the evidence is thrown out in court.
 Although the video and audio recordings of the ‘arresting’ conversation, showed no ‘due cause’ whatsoever and the policeman never asked about anything that showed any concern, he lied in court and said that the reason he called for a search is that he could smell the marijuana in my trunk, quadruple wrapped in plastic, vacuum sealed, inside suitcases which I had never opened on a winter day hovering around zero degrees in Wyoming, by the side of the interstate, with the winds blowing 40 miles per hour and the policeman was a smoker.

 Even though he had never mentioned any of this on tape or video, he testified to it in court under oath and that was that.
 He was working backwards.
 He had found the marijuana and therefore he could make up anything as long as it was subjective.
-He was already ‘right’.
-How could we deny what he ‘smelled’.
-We made a deal with the District Attorney and somehow, even in Republican Wyoming, I was able to get off with three years probation and a felony conviction.
+He was simply ‘right’.
+How could we deny what he ‘smelled’?
+My defense attorney was a Transcendental meditation teacher as I was and as she got to know me, developed a personal sympathy with me and on top of this she was a friend of the judge.
+She went to dinner at the judge's house and they discussed my case.
+As a result, we made a deal with the District Attorney and somehow, even in Republican Wyoming, I was able to get off with three years of probation and a felony conviction.

-But now, I began to feel that time had passed into another hour of the day of my life.
+But now, I began to feel that the moving wheel of time had passed into another hour of the day of my life.
 A certain kind of ‘luck’ had run out.
 It felt like the wave I had been riding on was coming to an end.
-I was no longer being carried in the direction I had been going.
+I was no longer being carried in the directions I had been going.
 I needed to recognize a different path and walk it, but, I did not know yet what it was.

 Many ancient cultures found the consideration of Tragedy to be a most worthy and great balancer of the egoic blindness that tends to arise when we are ‘full of it’, that is, when things look good, the future looks bright, the economy is booming, the sun is shining and everyone lives happily ever after.
 The Greeks saw Tragedy as the very nature of life, much like the Buddha saw Dukkha or suffering as the ‘First Noble Truth’.